-If you are wondering how to make resin art, here are the simple steps to help you get started.
+Are you ready to get creative with resin?
+Then you might be wondering how to make resin art.
+Here are the simple steps to help you make your next resin masterpiece!

-- 1. Elevate the painting so resin can drip off the side
+- 1. Elevate the painting so the resin can drip off the side

 - 2. Can stay undisturbed for the entire cure time